 Every year for the last three years I have attended the Teach Them Diligently Homeschool Convention held in Nashville at the Opryland Hotel.
 The convention is three days of sessions and an exhibit hall that is filled with information, notes, tips, brochures, handouts, advice, books, and curriculum.
-You can imagine how much paper piles up!
+You can imagine how many paper piles up!

 At the end of each of homeschool convention, I came home exhausted.
 Three days of walking, talking, note taking, and curriculum comparisons.
 Three days of very important and imperative information floating around in my head.
 Three days of speed walking to get to the next session and find a good seat.
 Three days of meeting people and forming new relationships.
 I always leave drained, physically and mentally.
 As an extroverted introvert, all I want to do at the end of these is crawl into bed and not speak for days.